AriFordsham/GHCWiki/building/running-no-fib.md

 ## Getting nofib

-The NoFib suite is kept in a separate darcs repository (see [Repositories](repositories)), and it should be checked out at the top level of a GHC source tree, i.e. at the same level as `compiler` and `libraries`.
+The NoFib suite is kept in a separate git repository (see [Repositories](repositories)), and it should be checked out at the top level of a GHC source tree, i.e. at the same level as `compiler` and `libraries`.
 From your GHC tree, run:

 ```wiki
 ./sync-all --nofib get